jdbedics/clu-msclin-thesis-handbook/docs/index 4.md

   3. Methods to be used for obtaining the needed knowledge;
   4. Resulting new knowledge;
   5. Interpretation of the new knowledge;
-  6. Transparent and open sharing of materials and results through the use of the open science framework.
+  6. Transparent and open sharing of materials and results via pre-registration and use of the open science framework.

 **Tasks:**